 We invite YOU to join us in this exciting initiative.
-You can purchase a native tree to be planted or give a donation that funds much needed tools and materials, as well as our educational efforts; you can join in on invasive plant removal and other site preparation volunteer days; and you can help spread the word about the project by telling your friends and family.
+You can purchase a native tree to be planted or give a donation that funds much needed tools and materials, as well as our educational efforts.
+You can join in on invasive plant removal and other site preparation volunteer days.
+We are always looking for people to help spread the word about the project by telling your friends and family.

-To make a donation to the project, see below; or sign up for a volunteer workday.
-Our next volunteer workday is Saturday, January 25th, 9am-12pm, we hope to see you there!
+To make a donation to the project, see below, or sign up for a volunteer workday.
+Our next volunteer workday is Saturday, April 18th, 9am-12pm, we hope to see you there!